Books Set in Iowa, Kansas, Kentucky, Missouri, and Nebraska

 The author of this novel grew up in Mason City, Iowa, and attended college at the University of Northern Iowa.
 Her parents met at the Surf Ballroom.

-Baseball fans and magical realism readers may love this one!
+Baseball fans and readers of magical realism may love this one!
 In 1979, Ray began hearing a voice at his farm outside Iowa City.
 “If you built it, he will come.”
 Ray becomes convinced that the voice is talking about Shoeless Joe Jackson and the rest of the 1919 Chicago Black Sox, who were banned from the game for life.

 He’s also convinced that they will show up if he plows up his cornfield, turning it into a baseball diamond.
 Everyone except his wife and daughter think he’s gone mad.
 With the field complete, the voice changes to say, “Ease his pain.”
 To Ray, the voice is talking about JD Salinger, and Ray believes he must find the reclusive author (1000 miles away) and take him to a baseball game.